By Allison Parrish. Part of Computational Approaches to Narrative.

 <<something>>

-prompt your reader to type in something.
-You can then take whatever they
+reader to type in something.
+You can then take whatever they typed in

-typed in and use it in another passage.
-Start a new Twine game from scratch,
+and use it in another passage.
+Start a new Twine game from scratch, and

-and edit the starting “Untitled Passage” so it looks like this.
-(Note: I won’t
+edit the starting “Untitled Passage” so it looks like this.
+(Note: I

-be including screenshots for the passage editing box for the remainder of this
+won’t be including screenshots for the passage editing box for the

 Passage name: Welcome!